Special Needs Travel Destinations And Programs

 855-732-7971

-This comprehensive adaptive ski program takes place winters only at a smaller ski resort in the Adirondacks region of New York.
-They founded GP Adaptive Snowports in 1974.
-They have a dedicated training center and support the volunteer organization that provides instruction, as well as offering reduced rate lift tickets on weekends for skiers and snowboarders with disabilities.
+This comprehensive adaptive ski program takes place winters only at a smaller ski resort in the Adirondacks.
+Greek Peak founded GP Adaptive Snowports in 1974 with a dedicated training center and volunteers.
+They provide instruction, as well as offering reduced rate lift tickets on weekends for skiers and snowboarders with disabilities.
 New York State Ski areas host other adaptive snowsports programs as well.
 Greek Peak has recently expanded with the Hope Lake Lodge and Indoor Waterpark, strengthening the family-friendly atmosphere and making it a fun mountain destination for families at any time of year.

-Caribbean Resort for Families with Special Needs Kids
+Caribbean Resorts for Families with Special Needs Kids

 Franklyn D. Resort